abhinavkishor9/wazuh-windows-network-profile-investigation-dfir-lab/notes/investigation-notes.md

 Finding:

-Verified the profile transitioned from Private to Public.
+Verified the profile transitioned from Public to Private.

 ---